Unlocking the Secrets of Public Relations for Entrepreneurs

 2. PR Requires Receipts — and Not Just Sales Numbers

-When people hear “receipts,” they think revenue.
-But in PR, receipts look like:
+When people hear “receipts,” they often think of revenue.
+However, in PR, receipts look like:

 Consistency